lgw2/lgw2.github.io/_teaching/csci246-spring-2023/syllabus.md

 #### Additional work throughout the semester

-Since two problem sets are dropped, if you do all of the problem sets, they may be counted as a bonus.
+Since two problem sets and three drills are dropped, if you do additional problem sets and drills beyond those that count, they may be counted as a bonus.
 There may be additional problems that you can complete for bonus as well.
 The exact computation will be decided later in the semester;
 however, the maximum bonus you may earn from this is 3 points out of 100 for